 This program offers immersion into the language, culture, history and schools in Costa Rica.
 Through the Praxis Center, participants will live with Costa Rican host families and conduct observations in both urban and rural schools.

 Students will enroll in ED 470/570: Diversity, Equity, and Education for 3 credits.
 This course allows them to learn more about a different educational system within the context of the developing world, see how language, culture and history impact classroom culture, and be able to compare both public and private schools within that system.
 The learning experiences will primarily be field-based and include multiple excursions to area schools in San Jose, Costa Rica.
 In addition, homestays will give students new perspective that will help them work with students of diverse backgrounds in their future classrooms.
 If you are a graduate student interested in participating in this program, please reach out to the program contacts (below) to discuss details.

-Program Dates for Spring Break 2017 are March 4-15, 2017.
-Please note dates fall within the Valpo Spring Break period.
+Program Dates for Spring Break 2018 will fall within the Valpo Spring Break period.

 Application Requirements and Deadlines

 Spanish fluency is not required.
 The families have hosted numerous students from Valparaiso and have some English.
 That said, knowledge of Spanish is certainly a plus.

 Applications will be reviewed by the MSEED faculty leaders alongside the Office of International Programs study abroad staff after the deadline has passed.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.

 Click the “Apply Now” button at the top of this page to begin an application.

 Please refer to the budget sheet above.
 The Program Cost is an estimate that includes airfare, all transportation in-country, housing and meals.